-Best Ozone Detectors (Expert Advice)
+Best Ozone Detector (Expert Advice)

 Ozone gas detectors measure the concentration of ozone in the air.
 These analyzers can measure ozone in the air to provide a parts per million (ppm) concentration.
 As an unstable gas, ozone has a unique nature that must be considered during detection.
 Ozone gas decays to form oxygen as a function of temperature, humidity, time, and air agitation.
 Therefore, it can be tricky to measure ozone in a consistent fashion.
 In this guide, we present essential information about ozone detectors and tips to ensure accurate measurements.

 What Is Ozone Gas?

 Ozone is a simple gas made up of three oxygen molecules with the chemical formula O3.
 It has unique behavioral characteristics.
 It is an unstable gas and decays to oxygen, meaning that it is tricky to handle and measure.

 Ozone is a strong oxidizing agent and offers interesting disinfectant properties to effectively kill fungi, bacteria, and viruses.
 It is often used in "cleaning" situations.
 For example, ozone is used in transportation applications to clean police vehicles, transit buses, and commercial passenger aircraft.